 - 1. The Grantee must take appropriate action to implement the project in a timely manner. - 2.
-Projects should be ready to go meaning that all necessary funding is available and, for construction projects, an engineer is authorized to proceed with design, permitting and bidding when grant funds are approved.
+Projects should be ready to go meaning that all necessary funding is available and, for construction projects, an engineer is authorized to proceed with design, permitting and bidding - when grant funds are approved.
 If there is an unexpected delay, it is the Grantee's responsibility to notify RIA immediately and to provide an updated project schedule. - 3.
-Projects are expected to be substantially underway (i.e., NTP issued, design underway and acquisition in process) within 6 months of the grant award.
+Projects are expected to have received RIA's Notice to Proceed and be substantially underway within 6 months of the grant award.
 If the Grantee does not take appropriate action to implement the grant in a timely manner, RIA reserves the right to rescind the Grant, require the repayment of any Grant funds provided to the Grantee and terminate the project. - 4.
-If construction work has not been advertised for bid within 9 months of grant award, the Grantee must provide an explanation for delays as well as an updated project schedule showing detailed tasks to be accomplished and estimated completion dates within the grant period. - 5.
-The Quarterly Progress Report submitted by the Grantee must reflect the current project status, detail steps taken to address any delays as well as explain how the project will be completed within the grant period. - 6.
+The Quarterly Progress Report submitted by the Grantee must reflect the current project status, detail steps taken to address any delays as well as explain how the project will be completed within the grant period. - 5.
 Basic and Economic Infrastructure Grant projects must be completed within 24 months of the grant award, unless otherwise approved.
-Refer to the Appendices for a diagram illustrating the various project milestones for a typical 24-month grant period. - 7.
-Emergency and Infrastructure Planning Grant projects should be completed and closed within 18 months of the grant award, unless otherwise approved.
+Refer to the Appendices for a diagram illustrating the various project milestones for a typical 24-month grant period. - a.
+If construction work has not been advertised for bid within 9 months of grant award, the Grantee must provide an explanation for delays as well as an updated project schedule showing detailed tasks to be accomplished and estimated completion dates within the grant period. - 6.
+Emergency and Infrastructure Planning Grant projects should be completed and closed within 18 months of the grant award, unless otherwise approved. - a.
+If an emergency or planning contract has not been executed within 6 months of grant award, the Grantee must provide an explanation for delays as well as an updated project schedule showing detailed tasks to be accomplished and estimated completion dates within the grant period.

-C. Grant Amendments
+C. GRANT AMENDMENTS

 - 1. Grant amendments provide documentation of approved changes to the application and represent an amendment to the Grant Agreement.
 RIA approval of amendments is required if there are: - a.
-Requests to extend the grant period (generally, no more than 6 months). - b.
-Major revisions to the grant scope of work including addition or deletion of activities or customers, or changes in capacity or location of activities.

-- c.
-Any change in the grant budget of more than 10%. - Please note that some grant budget changes are documented at close out without a separate amendment.
+Requests to extend the grant period, which generally should be no more than 12 months, since projects are expected to be completed in a timely manner. - b.
+Major revisions to the grant scope of work including addition or deletion of activities or customers, or changes in capacity or location of activities. - c.
+Changes in the grant budget.
+If actual project costs funded by the grant are less than the grant award, an amendment will be generated by RIA at close out.
 Please contact your Grant Manager for clarification or to determine whether to submit an amendment. - 2.
-Substantial revisions and extensions may require Board approval and may be delayed if the request is not submitted at least 45 days prior to the end of the grant period. - 3.
+Substantial revisions and extensions will require documentation of extenuating circumstances and may require Board approval.
+Consideration of the request may be delayed if not submitted at least 45 days prior to the end of the grant period. - 3.
 A Grant Amendment Request form must be submitted in writing and in advance to RIA by the Grantee's Chief Executive Official.
 The request must include a detailed description of the change, the reasons for the change, an updated project schedule, a detailed cost justification and a revised map, if appropriate.
 RIA has no obligation to approve such a request.

-D. Reports
+D. REPORTS